Recruitment & probation

 Senior Lecturers, Readers and appointees at Grade 9 (including Professors) do not normally have a probationary period in their offer of employment.

-Candidates will be reimbursed by HR for the cost of their travel to the formal interview, unless the round-trip mileage (home to University and return) is less than 20 miles.
+Candidates will be reimbursed by Human Resources for the cost of their travel to the formal interview, unless the round-trip mileage (home to University and return) is less than 20 miles.
 Those travelling by car will be reimbursed the appropriate standard class rail fare or the equivalent mileage whichever is cheaper.
-Where candidates are travelling from overseas, HR will reimburse the costs of an economy return flight and one night in a hotel equivalent in standard to Burleigh Court.
+Where candidates are travelling from overseas, Human Resources will reimburse the costs of an economy return flight and one night in a hotel equivalent in standard to Burleigh Court.
 If the candidate requires more than one night in a hotel or chooses to travel business class, the School or Professional Service may be required to pay the additional cost.
-All expenses claimed for interviews will be processed by HR.
+All expenses claimed for interviews will be processed by Recruitment.
 Candidates who require reimbursement to a non-UK bank account will be requested to complete a foreign payments form.
 Original receipts must be submitted for all claims.
 Please be aware that the University reserves the right to refuse to refund travel expenses if a candidate declines an offer of employment.

 The Government has issued clear guidance on the recruitment of staff who will be required to work with children as a significant part of their duties (e.g. Social Workers, Care Assistants etc).
 Whilst the University is not obliged to follow this guidance, it is advisable that the following guidance is complied with: